Kazuya Mishima: Concept and creation

 Namco created Tekken 7's storyline as a conclusion for Kazuya's struggle with Heihachi, though the company wanted the game's overall plot to be easily understood by newcomers.
 Harada also wanted the game to flesh out the characters' relationship and reveal why they are enemies.
 As part of the promotion for Tekken 7, he said that either Kazuya or Heihachi would die in their final fight.
 The game's story mode includes a young Kazuya during the time Heihachi threw his son through a cliff following a fight; Harada said that the version of the character may be playable depending on fan demand.
 Harada called Kazuya's final fight with Heihachi a "major milestone in the storyline".
 Surprised by the length of the rivalry between the characters and Tekken's popularity as a franchise, he felt it necessary to end in a fight to the death.
 Although Kazuya's rivalry with Heihachi ended in Tekken 7, his relationship with his son Jin was left unresolved.
 Harada said that Jin's mother Jun Kazama would be "an important and essential element in talking about the story of Kazuya and Jin".
-Kazuya's relationship with Jun has been described as a common love story in regards to the interactions between a corrupted man and a goodnaturedly woman, respectively.
+Kazuya's relationship with Jun has been described as a common love story in regards to the interactions between a corrupted man and a good-natured woman, respectively.
 While Jun was originally meant to be Kazuya's enemy in Tekken 2, the two end up becoming lovers due to Jun finding the hidden caring side in Kazuya behind his devil persona.

 Kazuya has appeared in games with Street Fighter characters.
 Kazuya fights Akuma during the end of Tekken 7's story mode; Harada explained that the outcome of the fight was intentionally ambiguous, saying: "It's still a work in progress."
 He joked that a scene with either character winning or being killed could negatively affect Namco's relationship with Capcom, particularly Capcom CEO Kenzo Tsujimoto.
 Kazuya teamed up with Nina for the crossover game Street Fighter X Tekken.
 When creating the illustrations for the characters, artist Kazuma Teshigawara said that he wanted them to complement one another.
 Nina was selected for the game instead of Anna Williams since her cold personality was similar to Kazuya's.
 The two characters were featured in the game's first trailer in a fight against Street Fighter characters Ryu and Ken Masters; the trailer was intended to attract the audience with the game's main feature.
 Completing the game with Kazuya and Nina unlocks an ending scene where Nina is revealed as an agent who escapes from Kazuya's forces.
 Artist Toshio Ohashi described the ending as the game's most cinematic due to similarities between the characters.